 That sounds like a sizable delay then, but the site says the replacement could arrive in April.

 It's also been reported that LG will even stop doing an annual release for flagship phones saying: "We will unveil new smartphones when it is needed.
 But we will not launch it just because other rivals do.
 We plan to retain existing models longer by, for instance, unveiling more variant models of the G series or V series."

 It's all a bit confusing with a mention of the G series and other variants so we'll have to wait and see what LG has in store.

 How much will the LG G7 cost in the UK?

 We're speculating on the LG G7 price for now, since there are no credible rumours.

 Phones have increased in price recently – partly due to Brexit and the value of the pound - so it's expected that a flagship device costs in excess of £600.
 The LG G6 cost £649 and we expect the LG G7 price to be about the same... and then fall quickly in the months afterwards.

 It seems the phase of modular phones is pretty much over and even if it's not, we don't expect LG to go back to it for the G7.
 We're expecting another combination of metal and glass.

 We wouldn’t be surprised if the fingerprint sensor is moved from the rear of the phone to underneath the display.
 This is a feature we're about to start seeing a lot more of, even in 2017 so it may well be normal by the time we reach 2018.

-LG fitted the G6 with the older Snapdragon 821 so being the first with the 845 would be a big win.
-It is rumoured to be up to 30 percent more powerful than the Snapdragon 835.
+LG fitted the G6 with the older Snapdragon 821 (rather than wait for the 835) so being the first with the 845 would be a big win.

 We're expecting another dual-camera setup and decent core specs.
 The main question is what LG will do with the display after introducing an 18:9 aspect ratio with the G6.
 There are rumours that the firm will switch to OLED for the G7.